ajkim19/m1-1024-code-solutions/css-transitions-and-transforms/css-transitions-and-transforms-quiz-notes.md

   - scale(): Increases or decreases the size of an element.

-  - skew(): Skews an element along the X and Y axis.
+  - skew(): Skews an element along the X and Y axis.zzzzzzzzzzzzzzzzzzzzzzzz

   - translate(): Moves an element from its current position (left or right, up or down).